grafana/tempo/docs/tempo/website/setup/_index.md

 This page highlights these steps; more detailed instructions are available on the procedures for deploying clusters.

-> **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-traces) to avoid installing, maintaining, and scaling your own instance of Tempo.
-The free forever plan includes 50GB of free traces.
-[Create an account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-enterprise-traces&plcmt=in-text).

 ## Name your cluster

 No matter which deployment method you choose, you need to decide what to call your Tempo cluster.